This overview compares the dining experience offered at each of the best Bora Bora

 to get out in island paradise and eat at some of these iconic Bora Bora

-The Bora Bora Yacht Club restaurant serves excellent food, at great prices, in a relaxed lagoon-side setting.
+The Bora Bora Yacht Club restaurant in a relaxed lagoon-side setting.
 The menu offers a wide choice of dishes.
 Many have a Polynesian focus with a French twist.
-Their specialty is very fresh seafood but if you're hungry for a succulent steak they can do that perfectly too.
-You'll also experience the friendliest hospitality on the island here.
-See why the Yacht Club is one of our favorite Bora Bora restaurants.
+Their specialty is seafood but if you're hungry for a succulent steak they provide that too.
+Burgers are popular at lunch time.
+We've experienced both good meals and mediocre fare when eating at the Yacht Club.
 Main courses are 1.900XPF/$20 to 2.400XPF/$25.

 The Bora Bora Yacht Club is located lagoon side, a few minutes north of Vaitape.
 You can arrive by boat.
 Open for lunch